ClojureBridge/curriculum/outline/functions.md

 `map` is a function that takes another function, along with a collection.
 It calls the function provided to it on each member of the collection, then returns a new collection with the results of those function calls.
 This is a weird concept, but it is at the core of Clojure and functional programming in general.

 Let's look at another function that takes a function.
-This one is `reduce`, and it is used to turn collections into a single value.
+This one is `reduce`, and it is used to turn collections into a single value:

 ```clj
 (defn add